philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 3. Select the Check Out button and change the **Display Mode** property of the button.

-4. Enter the expression below in the function bar as the OnSelect property:
+4. Enter the expression below in the function bar as the Display Mode property:
 5.
      ```
      If(!IsBlank(Visit)